SAP/spartacus-docs/_pages/dev/seo/structured-data.md

 You can further enhance the generated schemas or introduce new schemas to the application as well.

-The schemas allow you to add different schemas in a script tag, or to wrap multiple schemas within a single, overarching schema.
-In the standard schema build for product data, the product reviews, offers, and rating are included as part the the product schema.

 ### Structured Data Vocabularies

 There are three vocabularies that can be used to describe structured data on a web page: RDFa, Microdata, and JSON-LD.

-Spartacus uses JSON-LD because it is the recommended format according to Google, it is an easier format to generate, and it is decoupled from the actual UI components.
+Spartacus uses JSON-LD because it is an easier format to generate, and it is decoupled from the actual UI components.
 The other vocabularies are tightly coupled with the UI components, which has a number of disadvantages.

 ## Implementation of JSON-LD Schemas in Spartacus